pramodkumarkarn/hugo-pk/content/blog/okr-check-in-guide/index.md

 ---
 <small>DRAFT - This post is still being drafted and probably needs more work.
 You can make comments [here](https://paper.dropbox.com/doc/A-guide-to-OKR-check-ins--AabPYQ6H9041XaAcFBVzKEo6Ag-PcNgGH7da8TkWiAAPj3ww) or [contact me](/contact).
 Thanks for your suggestions!</small>

+While [setting your Objectives & Key Results (OKRs)](/blog/running-an-okr-setting-workshop) can feel like a daunting task on its own, the real value of OKRs comes through regular check-ins.
+This is where you get to see how your day-to-day work is impacting your **Key Results** or, more accurately, _your confidence_ in delivering those key results.

 ## A quick overview (for the impatient)
 Want some basic steps to get you started?
 Look no further...